-Optimum utilization of available water at source: Case Bananganga WS
+Optimum Utilisation of Available Water at Source: Case Bananganga WSS

 Improved Water management system

-Bananganga WS: The scheme covers more than 120 HH with 712 population of Bhairabi Ward number 3.
-244 of its population are Dalits.
+The Bananganga Water Supply Scheme (WSS) covers more than 120 HH with 712 population of Bhairabi Ward number 3.
+244 of the population are Dalits.
 This is a water managed source improvement cum gravity water system from a historical spout.
 The whole community used to depend on this spout for water.
 There used to be quarrels, disagreements among water fetchers.
 Women specially used to have to wake up early morning for water and spend more time on queuing.

-The source is with-in the temple area where spout is located.
-The source is protected and a reservoir tank is constructed to tap the source water.
-From this reservoir, the spout is fed and another line goes to another community where more than 90 HHs are served through 10 PSPs of 2 sub-schemes.
+The source is within the temple area where the spout is located.
+The source is protected, and a reservoir tank is constructed to tap the source water.
+From this reservoir, the spout is fed, and another line goes to another community where more than 90 HHs are served through 10 PSPs of 2 sub-schemes.
 After construction of this scheme there is harmony in the community, the historical place is conserved and protected, Dalit HHs have easy access to water points.

-The RM Chairperson and Team Leader of RVWRMP jointly inaguarated the system by opening tap stand faucet in an event with traditional music and much fun-fair.
+The RM Chairperson and Team Leader of RVWRMP jointly inaugurated the system by opening tap stand faucet in an event with traditional music and much fanfare.